-A recent study published in the journal Clinical Pediatrics examined the rate and causes of injuries to children who were placed in a high chair.
+A recent study published in the journal Clinical Pediatrics examined the rate and causes of injuries to children who were placed in a highchair.
 People expect that a child is secure and safe from falls and injuries while in a high chair at home or at the child’s daycare.
 However, the study showed that in the United States, a child is taken to the hospital as a result of high chair or booster seat related injury every hour, an average of 9,400 injuries per year.
-Minnesota is no exception to this problem of injury at home or a daycare, and our lawyers get several calls every year for a child injured at a daycare this way.
+Minnesota is no exception to this problem of a child injury at a daycare or home, and our injury compensation lawyers get several calls every year for a child injured at a daycare this way.

-Nationwide, Children’s Hospital compiled a number of recommendations to help guide parents and daycare providers on how to avoid injuries and keep children safe in high chairs:
+Nationwide, Children’s Hospital compiled a number of recommendations to help guide parents and daycare providers on how to avoid injury and keep children safe in high chairs:

 - Always use the provided safety straps, and ensure the straps are working effectively and are firmly attached to the chair.

 - Make sure the chair is stable.
 If it has wheels, check that these are locked during use.

 - Children should not be allowed to play, climb or stand in the chair, as this can cause the chair to tip over.

 - Children should be supervised in the chair during mealtimes.